economoser/MY2021/README.md

 # README for [Moser and Yared (2021)](https://www.nber.org/papers/w27062)

-## System requirements

-All codes were run on an iMac Pro (2017) with 3 GHz 10-Core Intel Xeon W processor and 128 GB 2666 MHz DDR4 memory running macOS Catalina Version 10.15.7.
-The codes were executed using MATLAB R2020b Update 3 (9.9.0.1538559) for all files in .M format and Stata/MP 15.1 for Mac (64-bit Intel) for all files in .DO format.
-The codes are compatible with other hardware, operating systems, and software versions.

 ## Description

 This repository contains the replication code and materials for [Moser and Yared (2021)](https://www.nber.org/papers/w27062).